MONADNOCK BRANCH RAIL TRAIL:

 To start from Rindge; From the junction of Routes 119 & 202 travel south on Route 202.
 Look for the parking lot w/map board on your left where the trail crosses Route 202.

 The Monadnock Branch Rail Trail is also called the Jack Dupree Memorial Trail or the Rindge Rail Trail in Rindge, NH.
 The trail follows the rail bed of the old Monadnock Branch Railroad.
 This was one of many extension line railroads built to help expand the Fitchburg Railroad/Vermont & Massachusetts Railroad into New Hampshire.
 This line was to serve the New Hampshire towns on the eastern side of Mount Monadnock, mainly Jaffrey and Peterborough.
 The Monadnock finally opened from Winchendon to Jaffrey, New Hampshire in December 1870 and then to Peterborough by late spring 1871, from which the Peterborough & Hillsborough Railroad could take traffic further north to Concord.
-Two other sections of rail trail exist north in Peterborough.
-See; Old Railway Trail .
+Another section of this old rail trail exists north in Peterborough.
+See; Common Pathway/Old Railroad Trail .

-Starting from Webster St in Jeffrey; The paved Jaffrey Rail Trail Section heads south past the ball field.
+Starting from Webster Street in Jeffrey; The paved Jaffrey Rail Trail Section heads south past the ball field.

 Note; The trail is currently undeveloped heading north towards Peterborough.